kolecki4/PyKMOD/README.md

 (PyKMOD should be run with the latest versions of SciPy and Numpy)

 ### Installation
+- Download the files provided and extract them to a directory of your choice.
+- The ATLAS and PHOENIX archives must also be extracted so that they are folders in the same directory as the Python scripts
-Almost none required.
-Simply download the files provided and extract them to a directory of your choice.
-If you want to import it as a python module, you can also copy the files to your Python lib folder to make this easier.
+- If you want to import it as a python module, you can also copy the fully extracted files to your Python lib folder to make this easier.

 ### Using PyKMOD
 #### Command Line